-Give the dog time to adjust to his new home.
-The dog is bound to feel insecure and frightened by a change in environment, and a pup may be homesick for his mother or littermates.
-Show him to his crate or bed, and where to find food and water.
-Then leave him alone to explore the new surroundings.
+Your new pet is bound to feel insecure and frightened by changes in their environment and may be homesick for their mother or littermates.
+Show them their crate or bed, and where to find food and water.
+Then leave them alone to explore their new surroundings.

-Other companion animals in your home should also be properly introduced to your new dog or puppy.
-Don’t expect them to get along right away, and don’t try to force them to play together.
+Family pets should also be properly introduced to your new dog.
+Don’t expect them to get along right away.
 Give them time to adjust to one another.

 Teach your dog from the beginning what is and is not appropriate behavior.
 If something is “OK” today, your puppy will think it’s OK forever.
-Make sure that every member of the family enforces the house rules.
-Consistency is the key to having a well-behaved pet.
+Make sure every member of the family is aware of the rules you’ve set.
+Consistency is key to being a responsible dog owner.